lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 The advantage of packing is that your whole project is kept in the .blend file, and that you only have to manage one file.

-You can invert the colors of an image by selecting the :guilabel:`Invert` menu. in the :guilabel:`Image` menu
+You can invert the colors of an image by selecting the *Invert* menu. in the *Image* menu

 Packing Images inside the Blend file